TypeTalk/TypeTalk/README.md

 Follow instructions from https://projectlombok.org/ to setup IDE.

 #2.
 Usage
-Download the latest release from [https://github.com/TypeTalk/TypeTalk](https://github.com/TypeTalk/TypeTalk) and run it with: `java -jar TypeTalk.jar`
+Download the latest release from [https://github.com/TypeTalk/TypeTalk](https://github.com/TypeTalk/TypeTalk) and run it with: `java -jar TypeTalk.one-jar.jar`